-The majority of funding for affordable housing in Vermont goes to support multi-family rental housing.
-However, Act 51 of 2015 added an additional \$125,000 to the existing Vermont Housing Tax Credit program for the purpose of funding VHFA's down payment assistance program for first-time home buyers for a period of three years (State Fiscal Years 2016, 2017 and 2018).
-And, the Champlain Housing Trust operates a Mobile Home Down Payment Assistance Program supported by State General Funds awarded to DHCD by the Legislature in 2012.
-Using State Housing Credits allocated by VHFA, this program provides zero percent second mortgages to replace older, inefficient mobile homes and mobile homes damaged by flooding with energy efficient manufactured homes.
+Most funding for affordable housing in Vermont goes to support multi-family rental housing.
+Act 51 of 2015 added an additional \$125,000 to the existing Vermont Housing Tax Credit program to fund VHFA's down payment assistance program for first-time home buyers for a period of seven years (State Fiscal Years 2016 - 2022).
+The Champlain Housing Trust also operates a Mobile Home Down Payment Assistance Program supported by State General Funds awarded to DHCD by the Legislature in 2012, which has been extended through 2019.
+Using State Housing Credits allocated by VHFA, this program provides zero percent deferred second mortgages to purchase new efficient manufactured homes in parks or on owned land.